matthew-brett/teaching/on_cdfs.rst

     >>> plt.title('PDF for t distribution with df=20')
     <...>

-The t distribution object ``t_dist`` can also give us the *cumulative density function* (CDF).
+The t distribution object ``t_dist`` can also give us the `cumulative distribution function`_ (CDF).
 The CDF gives the area under the curve of the PDF at and to the left of the given t value:

 .. nbplot::